giellalt/lang-chr/chr.md

-Noun inflection
-The Cherokee language nouns inflect in cases.

-Proper noun inflection
-The Cherokee language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.
+Nouns
+Nouns in the Cherokee language are things.

+Numerals
+Numerals in the Cherokee language are numbers.

+Verbs
+SIGH

+Prefixes
+Prefixes in the Cherokee language are bound to beginning of other words.

+Adjectives
+Adjectives in the Cherokee language describe things.

+Pronouns
+Pronouns in the Cherokee language are references to things.

+# Alphabet

+# Rules